amoljagadambe/TensorFlow-POC/Readme.md

 1. Write your own test cases to further test your code.
 Re-run the remote tests with `udacity submit` to confirm your solution.
 If any of the remote test cases fail, use the feedback to write new local test cases that you can use for debugging.

-## Submission

-To submit your code, run `udacity submit` from a terminal in the top-level directory of this project.
-You will be prompted for a username and password the first time the script is run.
-If you login using google or facebook, visit [this link](https://project-assistant.udacity.com/auth_tokens/jwt_login) for alternate login instructions.

-The Udacity-PA CLI tool is automatically installed with the AIND conda environment provided in the classroom, but you can also install it manually by running `pip install udacity-pa`.
-You can submit your code for scoring by running `udacity submit`.
-The project assistant server has a collection of unit tests that it will execute on your code, and it will provide feedback on any successes or failures.
-You must pass all test cases in the project assistant to pass the project.

-Once your project passes all test cases on the Project Assistant, submit the zip file created by the `udacity submit` command in the classroom to automatically receive credit for the project.
-NOTE: You will not receive personalized feedback for this project on submissions that pass all test cases, however, all other projects in the term do provide personalized feedback on both passing & failing submissions.

 ## Troubleshooting

 Your classroom mentor may be able to provide some guidance on the project, but the [discussion forums](https://discussions.udacity.com/c/nd889-intro-sudoku) or [slack team](https://ai-nd.slack.com) (especially the #p-sudoku channel) should be your primary support resources.
 The instructors hold regularly scheduled office hours in the Slack community.
 (The schedule is posted in the description of the #office-hours channel.)